 REITs will open the commercial property market to local retail investors which so far has been out of their reach because of huge capital requirements.
-Through a REIT, one can invest as low as INR 2 lakhs into a property with an MNC like IBM, Microsoft or Google as tenant and enjoy their rentals as income.
-The REIT regulations have gone through a series of amendments in the last couple of years.
+Through REIT, one can invest as low as INR 2 lakhs into a property with an MNC like IBM, Microsoft or Google as tenant and enjoy their rentals as income.
+The REIT regulations have gone through a series of amendments in the past couple of years.
 The government also has given a fillip by removing the DDT.
 Today, a REIT becomes an attractive investment for investors as it offers a steady income along with property appreciation.
-Moreover, RBI has allowed banks to invest in REITs which will further instill confidence in REIT investors.
-As an investor one can always prefer REIT over a government bond, private NCD, corporate bonds, etc. as it offers fixed dividends and property appreciation which are measureable and controlled by REIT regulations.
+Moreover, RBI has allowed banks to invest in REITs that will further instill confidence in REIT investors.
+As an investor one can always prefer REIT over a government bond, private NCD, corporate bonds, etc. as it offers fixed dividends and property appreciation which are measurable and controlled by REIT regulations.
 Also, REIT has to be compliant with regulations laid down by SEBI that makes it a safer investment compared to mutual fund or an equity investment.
-REIT is an investment that can also be part of one’s retirement investment portfolio that offers stable returns.
+It is an investment that can also be part of one’s retirement investment portfolio that offers stable returns.

-In a nutshell, Indian investors, institutional and retail alike are eagerly waiting for REITs to hit the market and add it in their investment portfolio.
+In a nutshell, investors, institutional and retail alike are eagerly waiting for REITs to hit the market and add it in their investment portfolio.